ChickenProp/chickenprop.github.com/drafts/farmers-dilemma.md

 (Formally, there are two [Nash equilibria](http://en.wikipedia.org/wiki/Nash_equilibrium), at C/D and at D/C. This distinguishes it from the prisoner's dilemma, which has an equilibrium at D/D.)

-(Although the games are game-theoretically equivalent, I think our intuitions about them are different.
-At any rate, mine are.
-This is at least partly because game theory defines utility only up to affine transformations.
-In the real world, two people crashing is a much worse outcome than two people failing to dig a ditch.)

 ---

 There are lots of ways this story can continue.